Live As the Portuguese Do: An Insider’s Guide on Where to Live in Portugal

 However, Lisbon was just one place in Portugal.
 I knew the country had so much more to offer!

-That’s why in just a few months, you’ll be able to find me sipping wine by the river in Porto, the second largest city in Portugal.
-And I couldn’t be more excited!
+Now, you’ll find me sipping wine by the river in Porto, the second largest city in Portugal.

-So what makes Portugal so great that I decided to move there … twice?
+So what makes Portugal so great that I decided to move here … twice?

 Why Live in Portugal?

 Portugal is one of the sunniest countries in Europe, with its capital, Lisbon, at the top of the list.

 Whether you like taking road trips, relaxing on beaches, hiking or just sipping cocktails in the sunshine, Portugal is the ideal place to partake in your favorite activities!

 Even though the country does get a bit cold in winter, the lower average doesn’t fall below 11°C (52°F) in January, which is extremely mild compared to other parts of Europe.

 Not only are Portuguese people friendly, but in big cities, many people speak English!
 So you’ll be able to make friends easily.

 If you want to move to a smaller area, I do recommend studying Portuguese before and during your stay to make the most of your new life.

 Portugal is also slowly becoming a more popular destination for expats, so you’re bound to find fellow foreigners to bond with.